Large deviations for invariant measures of multivalued stochastic differential equations with jumps: Abstract

 \section{Abstract}

-The work concerns about multivalued stochastic differential equations with jumps.
-First of all, by the weak convergence approach we establish the Freidlin-Wentzell uniform large deviation principle and the Dembo-Zeitouni uniform large deviation principle for these equations.
-Then based on these results, by proving upper and lower bounds large deviations for invariant measures of these equations are presented.
+This work focuses on multivalued stochastic differential equations with jumps.
+First, by employing the weak convergence approach, we establish the Freidlin-Wentzell uniform large deviation principle and the Dembo-Zeitouni uniform large deviation principle for these equations.
+Subsequently, based on these results, we derive both upper and lower bounds for the large deviations of invariant measures associated with the equations.

 \rm